 Welcome to Anytune on Android!
 We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

-Anytune provides a rich set of tools (much more to come) for serious musical artists to listen to and work with music in fantastic new ways.
+Anytune provides a rich set of tools for serious musical artists to listen to and work with music in fantastic new ways.
+Many more features to come.

-We welcome your suggestions and hope you tell us when you find a bug.
-We value your advice.
+We welcome your suggestions and hope you contact us if you find a bug.

 Getting Started